The Author

 A reader told me I make “the mundane menacing”.
 That’s exactly right, because the mundane is menacing.
 Think, for a minute, about nerves rubbed raw by bad drivers on a fifty-minute commute, or expertly sharpened kitchen knives, or the gooey white of an undercooked egg.
 You’ll see what I mean.

 In 2015, I began to notice a strong bent in my writing toward what I’ll call feminist fiction, for lack of a better term.
-Looking back, I see that all my novels have feminist themes — an elderly woman fiercely clinging to her independence (Alone On the Beach), two very different women fighting to hold their own in a male-dominated corporate world (Getting Ahead), and most recently, the character of Alexandra Mallory.
-She is an unapologetic feminist and sociopath — a rather unnerving blend.
+Looking back, I see that all my novels have feminist themes — an elderly woman fiercely clinging to her independence (Alone On the Beach), two very different women fighting to hold their own in a male-dominated corporate world (Getting Ahead--reissued in 2020 as The Assistant), and more recently, the character of Alexandra Mallory.
+She is an unapologetic, if often self-serving, feminist and sociopath — a rather unsettling blend.

 When I’m not writing, I eavesdrop and read fiction.
-In the winter I curl up by the fire with a glass of wine, a bowl of popcorn, a novel, my husband, and two cats.
+In the winter I curl up by the fire with a glass of wine, a bowl of popcorn, a novel, my husband, and Cleopatra.
 In the summer, I do the same, without the fire.
-I also try to play golf without hitting my ball in the sand or the water.